What Is an ATS and Why Does It Matter?

 • Skills — A clean list or two-column list of hard skills and tools

-• Work Experience — Reverse chronological, with achievement-focused bullets
+• Work Experience — Reverse chronological, achievement-focused bullets

 • Education — Degree, institution, graduation year

-• Certifications — Relevant credentials and the issuing body
+• Certifications — Credentials and the issuing body

-Writing Achievement-Focused Bullets That ATS and Humans Love
+Writing Bullets That ATS and Humans Both Love

-Each bullet under your work experience should follow the formula: Action Verb + Task + Quantified Result.
-For example: "Reduced customer onboarding time by 40% by redesigning the self-service portal, resulting in a 25% increase in user activation rates."
-This format satisfies ATS keyword requirements while also compelling the human recruiter who reads it next.
+Each bullet should follow the formula: Action Verb + Task + Quantified Result.
+For example: "Reduced customer onboarding time by 40% by redesigning the self-service portal, leading to a 25% lift in user activation."
+This format satisfies the ATS keyword requirement and compels the human recruiter who reads it next.
+The number is what makes it stick.

-Before submitting, run your resume through a free ATS checker like Jobscan or Resume Worded.
-These tools compare your resume to the job description and give you a match score.
-Aim for 70%+ before applying.
-Talenlio's AI can do this automatically, rewriting your bullets and summary to hit the right keywords for each application.
+Run your resume through a free ATS checker like Jobscan or Resume Worded before submitting.
+They compare your resume to the JD and give you a match score.
+Aim for 70%+ before you hit apply.
+Talenlio's AI does this automatically, rewriting bullets and the summary to hit the keywords for each specific application.